Sclerotherapy is a fairly safe procedure with few complications.

 Other complications are less common but may require treatment.
 These include:

 - Inflammation.
 This is usually mild but may cause swelling, warmth and discomfort around the injection site.
-Your doctor may suggest aspirin or antibiotics to reduce the inflammation.
+Your doctor may suggest aspirin to reduce the inflammation.

 - Allergic reaction.
 It's possible that you may have an allergic reaction to the solution used for treatment, but this is uncommon.